Spagettileg/music-promotion-pbf/README.md

 - Explore new social media channels to promote 'The Monkees'

 ### Wireframes
-My wireframe mock-up design have been created in [Balsamiq](https://balsamiq.com/) to showcase the 'Re-Boot' website responsivenesson mobile, tablet and desktop devices.
+My wireframe mock-up design have been created in [Balsamiq](https://balsamiq.com/) to showcase the 'Re-Boot' website responsiveness on mobile, tablet and desktop devices.

 •	[music-promotions-pbf](https://github.com/Spagettileg/music-promotion-pbf/blob/master/wireframe/music-promotions-pbf_final.zip)